Second edition of Sikkim Global Film Festival to be held from December 10-14 | Entertainment

 - India

-Minister for Information and Public Relations Department L N Sharma on Tuesday announced that the second edition of the Sikkim Global Film Festival will be held from December 10 to December 14.
+Minister for Information and Public Relations Department L N Sharma has announced that the second edition of the Sikkim Global Film Festival will be held from December 10 to December 14.

-Pooja Sharma, Chairperson Sikkim Film Promotion Board, said the five-day movie gala will take place at the Eco-Heritage Film Village site at Yangang, South Sikkim and Tsogmo Lake.

 The event was also attended by Birendra Tamling, Advisor Information and Public Relations Department.
 Pooja Sharma said the entries are open in five categories -- Feature Film Screening, Tribal and Regional Film competition, Short Film Competition, 1 Minute video competition - theme: Global peace, and 5 Minute video competition - battling the pandemic.